isawesom3/a-not-so-illussion/README.md

-  now, a video of it is too big, so.. try the code.
+  now, a video of it is too big to go into the README or any of the other files, so.. try the code.